ishalini12/HacktoberFest-2022-Graphic-Designing/Republic-Day/README.md

 ## Important Points relate to Pull Requests
 - We will only Accept 10 Pull Request for this Theme.
 - Pull Request will be accepted on the basis of the quality of your Post.
-- No Multiple PRs will be accepted
+- Multiple PRs on same theme will not be accepted.

 ## Important Points while making a Pull Request